yfeng46/SongAnalytics/README.md

 ## Project Charter

-**Vision**: Try to figure out the "secret recipe" that make a song popular and to understand the difference in popularity trend between different years/genre.
+**Vision**: Nowadays music is a lucrative industry and is in everywhere of people's life.
+The project is tend to use the data science to figure out the "secret recipe" that make a song popular and to understand the difference in popularity trend between different years/genre.

 **Mission**: By inputting information of a song such as lyric, genre and etc., the web app will predict the popularity rank from 1 (the most popular) to 100 (the least popular).